Reg-ent℠ for Institutions

 - Valuing the services provided by otolaryngologist-head and neck Surgeons in all iterations of future payment models

 - Creating a national repository of clinical data specific to the specialty which will demonstrate the value of otolaryngology-head and neck surgery to both public and private payers.
 Many society registries are realizing the advocacy benefit of their registries.

 - Providing the only otolaryngology-head and neck surgery specialty-specific quality measures that evaluate your performance

 - Streamlining reporting for all sections of the Merit-based Incentive Payment System (MIPS): quality measures, improvement activities, and advancing care information.

 - Serving as the first national data repository of otolaryngology-head and neck surgery specific data that may be mined for research purposes and will define quality otolaryngology care.
-Currently, there are close to five million unique patients and 10 million patient encounters in Reg-ent from the initial year of operation.

 - Assisting with research and development of new treatments, pre- and post-market surveillance with the FDA, as well as, demonstrate the value of otolaryngology patient care.

 Additionally, the benefits below will only be available to those participating in Reg-ent

 - Private Payers Quality Programs: FIGmd is working with private payers to develop incentive-based programs for participants in FIGmd registries including those participating in Reg-ent